imarc/handbook/strategy.markdown

 :	Locate, contact and talk to the *actual users* of the site or application, conducting contextual, unbiased interviews.

 Deliverables
-:	Findings are summarized either in a [Discovery Report](strategy#DiscoveryReport), or in a stand-alone user/customer interview findings document.
+:	Findings document (typically 3–5 pages)

 Time Req
 :	30 hours for 6 user/customer interviews